Practical advice to earn you twice the music royalties you think you’re owed.

 Why PROs exist: public performance equals payment

-It all begins when you make a song available to the public – such as making it available for sale on CD, uploading it to your website, or posting it to your MySpace or ReverbNation page.
-Once you do this (the law calls this “publishing’), U.S. and Canadian law allows anyone to broadcast or perform your music: you can’t say no.
+It all begins when you make a song available to the public – such as making it available for sale on CD, uploading it to your website, or posting it to your SoundCloud or ReverbNation page.
+Once you do this (the law calls this “publishing’), US and Canadian law allows anyone to broadcast or perform your music: you can’t say no.

 Fortunately, the law also says that you’re entitled to get paid each time your song is broadcasted/performed.
 This includes: